rostaqeee/Branchy/README.md

 # 🖼️ Movement & Zoom Viewer

-> A lightweight, single-file image viewer with buttery-smooth momentum panning, momentum zoom, and built-in touch-up tools.
+> A lightweight, single-file image viewer with smooth momentum panning, smooth zooming, and simple built-in editing tools.
 >
 > **No installation.
 No dependencies.
 Just open the HTML file.**